wiatrak2/ml_monitor/README.md

 ```
 loss{exported_job="colab_ResNet_50"}
 ```

+## Troubleshooting
+* If during launching `ml_monitor.control.colab()` or some other mechanism that may be using the Google Drive API you get the `googleapiclient.errors.HttpError: <HttpError 403 when requesting https://www.googleapis.com/drive/...` error, the `ml_monitor` may be trying to authenticate with expired credentials.
+Check if your current directory contains `credentials.json` and remove it.
 ___
 The `ml_monitor` package is during development, and this is a very alpha version :smile: I hope somebody will find it helpful during long, lonely model training sessions :computer: